soggybag/js-tutorial-slide-show/README.md

 If you made it through the tutorial here are some things you can try to extend the tutorial:

+- **Swap the images for your own** - Use your own images in the slideshow.
+Making a new slideshow with different images from your code will give you a feel for how other developers would use your code.
 - **Change the slide show direction** - Currently the slides move right to left.
 It would be fun if the slides moved vertically.
 Try to make them move down.
   - Take this one step further by adding a data attribute like `data-direction`.
 Use this to configure the direction the slideshow animates.
 - **Make slides that can be any element** - Currently the slide show looks for `img` elements as children of `.slides-inner`.
 Slides could be built with any element allow for images and text in slides.